apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 One particular area to pay attention to is the __Genomes not included in group file__ section.
 If this section has genomes listed, then these genomes were excluded from the analysis and you may have to adjust the __genomes-groups.txt__ file to include them and re-run `nml_parse_orthomcl.pl`.

-Another area to take a look at, right below __'Core' gene sets that is contained:__ contains a list of the gene ids unique to each genome group defined, as well as any other genome groups that weren't considered.
-For example, for the set __haiti__ the 2 unique sets of genes are printed within this file.
+Another area to take a look at, right below __'Core' gene sets that is contained:__, contains a list of the gene IDs unique to each genome group defined, as well as any other genome groups that weren't considered.
+For example, for the set __haiti__ the two unique sets of genes are printed within this file.
 To view more information about each of these genes, we can use `grep` to search through the input files.
-For example, for the first unique set of genes for the __haiti__ group we have the gene id **2010EL-1749_02114**.
+Within the first unique set of genes for the __haiti__ group we have the gene ID **2010EL-1749_02114**.
 To find more information about this gene please run the following.

 ```bash
 $ grep '2010EL-1749_02114' annotations-small/*.fasta
 annotations-small/2010EL-1749.fasta:>2010EL-1749_02114 DNA polymerase V subunit UmuC
 ```

-This shows the product of the gene (as annotated by prokka) and the file it was found within.
+This shows the product of the gene (as annotated by Prokka) and the file containing the gene record.

 Questions
 ---------

 ### Question 1
-Repeat the `grep` command to search for the products of the other gene ids (such as **2010EL-1796_03119**, **VC-10_00387**, and **Vch1786_I0090**) in the first unique haiti gene set.
+Repeat the `grep` command to search for the products of the other gene IDs (such as **2010EL-1796_03119**, **VC-10_00387**, and **Vch1786_I0090**) in the first unique haiti gene set.
 What are all these products?
 Are they all the same?
-Why or why not?

 ### Question 2

-The above steps only walked through running a small subsample of genes for each of the genomes due to time constraints.
-To see what sort of results you would get with a full run through OrthoMCL please copy and extract the **example-large.tar.gz** flie.
-This can be obtained with the commands.
+The above steps only walked through running a small sub-sample of genes for each of the genomes due to time constraints.
+To see what sort of results you would get with a full run through OrthoMCL please copy and extract the **example-large.tar.gz** file using the following commands:

 ```bash
 $ cp /Course/MI_workshop_2014/day6/example-large.tar.gz ./
 $ tar -xvzf example-large.tar.gz
 ```

-This extracts the full dataset to a directory, **example-large/**, which contains the full set of annotations and an OrthoMCL groups.txt file from running OrthoMCL.
-More information on how this dataset was run can be found at [READMELargeDataset.md](READMELargeDataset.md).
+This extracts the full dataset to a directory, **example-large/**, which contains the full set of annotations and an OrthoMCL **groups.txt** file from running OrthoMCL.
+More information on how this dataset was run can be found within the document [READMELargeDataset.md](READMELargeDataset.md).

 Run the `nml_parse_orthomcl.pl` script on this dataset.
-What does the Venn Diagram look like?
+What does the venn diagram look like?
 How many genes are within the core genome?

 [Answers](Answers.md)